Muskogee Technology's New President/CEO

 Perhaps some of the biggest discussions came from PCI representatives meeting with Airbus and Thales Group officials.
 Airbus scored big at Farnborough again this year and with a facility now in Mobile, this could pave the way for Muskogee Technology to gain some extra business as well.

-“In talking with Gene Young, who is Airbus’ senior director of governmental programs, we could be in a position to do supply chain management with them,” McGhee said.
+“In talking with Gene Young, who is Airbus’ senior director of governmental programs, we could be in a position to do inventory management with them,” McGhee said.
 “We want to capitalize on new opportunities quickly.”
 McGhee said partnerships with Airbus were discussed and follow-up meetings were set.

 The Thales Group is a French multinational company that designs and builds electrical systems and provides services for the aerospace, defense, transportation and security markets.
 McGhee said PCI representatives discussed partnerships and subcontracting work for Muskogee Technology to have with Thales.